centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 ## Widget

-Element that allows you to display and configure data in a custom view.
+Configurable visual element that allows you to display data in a custom view.

 **See also**: [Custom views](../alerts-notifications/custom-views.md).